riot-ml/riot/rio/README.md

-# IO
+# Rio

-IO is the composable streaming I/O layer on which Riot is built on.
+Rio is the composable streaming I/O layer on which Riot is built on.
 It provides the interfaces to define Readers and Writers for customs sources and sinks, and it provides the gluing together.